Capacitor: Capacitance instability

 The capacitance of certain capacitors decreases as the component ages.
 In ceramic capacitors, this is caused by degradation of the dielectric.
 The type of dielectric, ambient operating and storage temperatures are the most significant aging factors, while the operating voltage usually has a smaller effect, i.e., usual capacitor design is to minimize voltage coefficient.
 The aging process may be reversed by heating the component above the Curie point.
 Aging is fastest near the beginning of life of the component, and the device stabilizes over time.
 Electrolytic capacitors age as the electrolyte evaporates.
 In contrast with ceramic capacitors, this occurs towards the end of life of the component.

 Temperature dependence of capacitance is usually expressed in parts per million (ppm) per °C. It can usually be taken as a broadly linear function but can be noticeably non-linear at the temperature extremes.
-The temperature coefficient can be either positive or negative, sometimes even amongst different samples of the same type.
-In other words, the spread in the range of temperature coefficients can encompass zero.
+The temperature coefficient may be positive or negative, depending mostly on the dielectric material.
+Some, designated C0G/NP0, but called NPO, have a somewhat negative coefficient at one temperature, positive at another, and zero in between.
+Such components may be specified for temperature-critical circuits.

 Capacitors, especially ceramic capacitors, and older designs such as paper capacitors, can absorb sound waves resulting in a microphonic effect.
 Vibration moves the plates, causing the capacitance to vary, in turn inducing AC current.
 Some dielectrics also generate piezoelectricity.
 The resulting interference is especially problematic in audio applications, potentially causing feedback or unintended recording.
 In the reverse microphonic effect, the varying electric field between the capacitor plates exerts a physical force, moving them as a speaker.
 This can generate audible sound, but drains energy and stresses the dielectric and the electrolyte, if any.